-Concrete forms are like a bowl that retains concrete "soup" in the project area - only the soup weighs thousands of pounds, so it needs a serious bowl made of thick metal, wood or plastic foam.
+Concrete forms are like a bowl that retains concrete "soup" in the project area -- only the soup weighs thousands of pounds, so it needs a serious bowl made of thick metal, wood or plastic foam.
 The most common concrete form types for residential projects are on-site wood slab forms, manufactured metal framing for walls and foundations, and newer, more energy-efficient insulated concrete forms.
-Here is a little more information about each type.
+Find out the details of each type.

 Making Wood Forms for a Slab